 PPC-10G-E were tested with antennas with a diameter of 60 cm.
 Each radio has a built-in switch with 4x10GE ports.
 The energy budget of the radio for attenuation in the rain for 10 Gbps was 16.6 dB, the fade margin before breaking the connection due to heavy rain was 38.9 dB.

-The previous longest routes of 10-gigabit 70-80 GHz links installed by DOK engineers were at distances of 15 km (9.3 miles) for NOVATEK oil&gas enterprise (LSE: NVTK) and 11 km (6.8 Miles) for NorNickel (LSE: MNOD), both cases were done in Siberia.
+The previous longest routes of 10-gigabit 70-80 GHz links installed by company’s engineers were at distances of 15 km (9.3 miles) and 11 km (6.8 Miles), both of which were successful.

-MTS has confirmed the fact of testing the PPC-10G-E at this site and the operation of the radio channel in the nominal capacity mode of up to 10 Gbps.
-This radio link was registered in the Office of Roskomnadzor, Russian telecom regulator in the North-West Federal District.
+The operator has confirmed the fact of testing the PPC-10G-E at this site and the operation of the radio channel in the nominal capacity mode of up to 10 Gbps.

 “In conditions where the installation of a fiber-optic cable is difficult or impractical, microwave links become for us the best solution for providing mobile communications to certain territories.
-We welcome manufacturers with advanced wireless equipment,” — commented Dmitry Smirnov, Technical Director of MTS in St. Petersburg.
+We welcome manufacturers with advanced wireless equipment,” — from customer’s comments.